iwantmyljj/sample-analytics/README.md

 This is a folder of my sample analytics for interviewers and hiring managers.
 All files are Jupyter Notebooks for the sake of simplicity.
+Some databases are swapped to public datasets due to data security policy.